inversion-api/inversion-engine/README.md

 ## Resource Query Language (RQL)

-RQL is the set of HTTP query string parameters that allows developers to "slice and dice" the data returned from the API to meet their specific needs.
+RQL is the set of HTTP query string params that allows developers to "slice and dice" the data returned from the API to meet their specific needs.

 ### General